 Who is the URBIS SMART CITY FAIR for?

 The URBIS Smart City Fair is a culmination of the exceptional innovative potential that exists in Brno.
-This is therefore an opportunity to present your technologies, visions and solutions, as well as promote the positive impact these will have on people’s lives to those who will make the decisions concerning their implementation.
+This is therefore an opportunity to present your technologies, visions and solutions, as well as promote the positive impact these will have on people’s lives and those who will make the decisions concerning their implementation.

 Meet world-renowned speakers and experts through the SMARTalk series.
 Also be sure not to miss the practical seminars and conferences that accompany these talks.